 Video created by: Strykun Olena

-When should we introduce wet pouring activity to a child?
+- When should we introduce the wet pouring activity to a child?

 You can teach hammering skills to a child of age 3-6 years.
 First, try with a child-size pitcher keeping the strength of the child’s muscles in mind.
 Once the skill is achieved and the child shows interest, move to the real pitcher.

 Pouring wet activity is an excellent activity to teach children daily household chores.
-It helps a child develop various skills, such as hand-eye coordination, strengthening muscles, and promotes independence and concentration.
+It helps a child develop various skills, such as hand-eye coordination and strengthening muscles and promotes independence and concentration.

 Yes, hammering helps in developing fine motor skills.
 It also teaches a child about safety and prepares children to do their daily household chores.